Suicide Squad (2016 film): Cast

 A former psychiatrist at Arkham Asylum seduced by the Joker into becoming his crazed partner-in-crime.
 Producer Richard Suckle described the character as, "a fan fave.
 Funny, crazy, scary. ...
 You can't come up with enough adjectives to describe all the different things you see her do."
-Robbie described Quinn as one of the Squad's most manipulative members and her relationship with Joker as "incredibly dysfunctional", adding that Quinn is, "mad about him—like, literally, mad.
+Robbie described Harley as one of the Squad's most manipulative members and her relationship with the Joker as "incredibly dysfunctional", adding that Harley is, "mad about him—like, literally, mad.
 She's crazy.
 But she loves him.
 And it's a really unhealthy, dysfunctional relationship.
 But an addictive one."